HeleneFi/The_Project/Conversation.to.Action-Pull.Platform.md

 We need to be able to start conversations with no structure and enable the structure to emerge.

-We need to have anyone hop into open ended conversations and provide with the context to participate and interact in a fulfilling way
+We need to have anyone hop into open ended conversations and be provided with the context to participate and interact in a fulfilling way

 We need to go back and forth between the synchronous and the asynchronous